Ant-Gar/FinalProject_CIS200/README.md

 - Collecting and analyzing results.
 - Incremental commits (10+ over different days).

 P.S.
 This work was a Final Project for CIS200 Class.
-Work was done by Zhalgas Tileumuratin and Anthony Garcia
+Work was done by Anthony Garcia Franco and Zhalgas Tileumuratin